min2ha/ukwa-site/content/target/10995/index.en.md

   "subject": "European Parliament Elections 2014"
 }

-# Ekklesia: A sense of place and nationalism resisted

 Ekklesia is an independent, not-for-profit thinktank which orients its work around the changing role of beliefs, values and faith/non-faith in public life.